cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 [//]: # (One paragraph bout the TODO)
 The second section is a `TODO` list of tasks planned to be completed by the end of next week.
-Every individual point must start with a verb in infinitive form (e.g., "to collect", "to summarize", "to compare").
+Every individual point must start with a verb in infinitive form (e.g., "to collect," "to summarize," "to compare").
 The content of this list is normally discussed in a meeting and both parties, student and supervisor, should agree on the next steps to be taken.
 There should be not more than three tasks in the list.
 Each point must result in a single deliverable artifact.